dimvar/writing/cpp-notes.md

 Annoyance: when a method in a header file uses templates, the whole method needs to be in the header, not just the signature.
 We need the full definition of the method during compile time to macro expand the templates.
 But the cc file is not part of the translation unit of other files that include this header.

-Ugh.
+#### Syntax issues

 When you see `template<>` followed by a method definition X, it means that X is the fully instantiated version of a generic method X declared earlier.